mikhaildudarev/Fun/README.md

 Experimental package to explore functional programming in Swift.

-Inspired by PointFree, objc.io and other bright minds out there.
+Inspired by [PointFree](https://www.pointfree.co), [objc.io](https://www.objc.io) and other bright minds out there.

-For more details see the package description [here](https://github.com/mikhaildudarev/FunSwift/tree/main/FunSwift).
+For more details see `README.md` in the package folder.